YuxianliDH/yuxianli.github.io/_pages/about.md

 ## Recent News

-  * [July 2024] I am honored to be selected as a ***[Shadow PC member for ICSE'25](https://conf.researchr.org/track/icse-2025/icse-2025-shadow-research-track-program-committee)***!
+  * [July 2024] I am honored to be selected as a ***[Shadow PC member of ICSE'25](https://conf.researchr.org/track/icse-2025/icse-2025-shadow-research-track-program-committee)***!
 Looking forward to contributing to the community!
   * [July 2024] I am awarded the ***Presidential Doctoral Fellowship*** at SMU!
 Many thanks to my supervisors for their continuous support and help!
   * [May 2024] Arrived at beautiful Bochum in Germany and started the summer internship at [MPI-SP](https://mpi-softsec.github.io/) from now!
   * [Apr 2024] Our paper titled "***Isolating Compiler Bugs by Generating Effective Witness Programs with Large Language Models***" has been accepted by IEEE Transactions on Software Engineering!